xpepper/tracco/README.md

 efforts can be given in hours (h), days (d/g) or pomodori (p).

+### Tracking an effort in a specific date
 To set an effort in a date different from the notification date, just add a date in the message

     @trackinguser 23.10.2012 +6p

+### Tracking an effort on more members
+By default, the effort is tracked on the member which sends the tracking notification.

 To set an effort for more than a Trello user (e.g. pair programming), just add the other user in the message, e.g.